matsta25/generateTable/README.md

 To local run example:

-Download zip from here or install git and clone repo:
+Download zip from here or install git and then clone repo:

 ```
 git clone https://github.com/matsta25/generateTable.git